vitorm04/docs.pt-br/docs/visual-basic/language-reference/statements/with-end-with-statement.md

 ---
-title: Instrução With...End With (Visual Basic) ms.date: 07/20/2015
+title: Instrução With ...
+End With ms.date: 07/20/2015
 f1_keywords:
 - vb.With